Apex-Tech-SE-Ltd/To-do-List/README.md

 # To-do-List
-This is a To-do List we use in our day to day Life.
+This is a To-do List and we encourage every member of Apex Tech to use it.